rocketeers-app/rocketeers/content/articles/csp-nonce-nginx.md

 ### Sending the nonce with the CSP headers

-Now to apply the nonce to the CSP headers sent by Nginx to the client, we can use the `add_header` directive:
+Now to apply the nonce to the CSP headers sent by nginx to the client, we can use the `add_header` directive:

 ```bash
 add_header Content-Security-Policy "default-src 'self'; script-src 'self' 'nonce-$cspNonce'; style-src 'self' 'nonce-$cspNonce' always";